 Detecting GHB Use

 Because of the many limitations of current screening techniques, researchers are actively developing alternative methods for detecting GHB exposure.
 However, many of these new methods are still in the early stages of development and are not yet efficient or reliable enough for widespread use [88, 86, 89].

-GHB Alternatives: Xyrem, GBL, and BD
+GHB “Alternatives”: Xyrem, GBL, and BD

-A 2006 analysis of drugs seized by the police found that only 38% of the drugs being sold as GHB were genuine; the other 62% were actually GBL.
-This suggests that these drugs are commonly misidentified or misrepresented by sellers or users [R].
+A 2006 analysis of drugs seized by the police found that only 38% of the drugs being sold as GHB on the street were genuine; the other 62% were actually GBL.
+This suggests that these drugs are commonly misidentified or misrepresented by sellers or users .

 Differences Between GHB, GBL, and BD

 A study in baboons found that GBL and BD are absorbed more quickly than regular GHB.
-This causes blood levels to spike higher and faster compared to when regular GHB is taken on its own [R].
+This causes blood levels to spike higher and faster compared to when regular GHB is taken on its own .

 This means that it may be more difficult to predict the effects of these drugs and that they might also be more likely to cause accidental overdoses.
 GBL and BD also appear to cause behavioral impairments at relatively smaller doses than regular GHB, suggesting a higher likelihood of negative effects when taken “recreationally” .

-On the other hand, mice develop tolerance more slowly for GBL or BD than for regular GHB, which may slightly decrease the likelihood of developing a dependence on these versions of the drug [R].
+On the other hand, mice develop tolerance more slowly for GBL or BD than for regular GHB, which may slightly decrease the likelihood of developing a dependence on these versions of the drug .

 Nonetheless, again we should stress that this does not in any way make these drugs “safe” – the differences are relatively minor, and the dangers and long-term risks of abusing them are essentially the same.